Slideshow image

 “In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 (This was the first census that took place while Quirinius was governor of Syria.)”
 (2:1-2)

-Caesar Augustus and the governor Quirinius were real historical figures.
+Caesar Augustus and the governor Quirinius were real and important historical figures.

 Conception to confrontation